Remember me?

 ROHAB

-In the national R&D project Service Robots for Rehabilitation and Training of Elderly People (ROHAB), PPM Robotics AS develops methods and technologies to enable the social service robots to be actively used in regular training and rehabilitation of elderly people.
+In the national R&D project "Service Robots for Rehabilitation and Training of Elderly People (ROHAB)", PPM Robotics AS develops new technology to enable social service robots to be actively used in regular physical and mental training and rehabilitation of elderly people, both in home care and in nursing homes.

 The better the shape, the longer the elderly can stay at home.
 The longer at home; the higher the welfare, and the lower the costs!